MehwishSameer/Clean-and-Prepare-Data-using-Python/README.md

 Another common thing you'll have to do with most datasets you encounter is [remove duplicate data](https://docs.microsoft.com/learn/modules/data-manipulate-clean/4-duplicate-data?WT.mc_id=academic-55190-ornella).
 In this section of the workshop, you will learn how to use pandas to detect and remove duplicate entries.

-## Combine datasets

-Sometimes, you will need to combine datasets together.
-Luckily, there are several methods available in pandas to [merge and join datasets](https://docs.microsoft.com/learn/modules/data-manipulate-clean/5-combine-datasets?WT.mc_id=academic-55190-ornella).

 ## Exploratory statistics and visualization